 Signs you need professional repair:

-- Dropped phone recently
+- Dropped my phone recently

 For more phone issues, check these guides: